This Week in Michigan Women's Tennis: at Illinois, Northwestern

 Ashley-Fitch also served as a teaching pro at the Boston Sports Club and as an instructor/mentor at Tenacity, a non-profit organization for inner-city youth in Boston, Mass., in 2006.

 A native of Chestnut Hill, Mass., Ashley-Fitch received a bachelor's degree in political science from Stanford in 2001.
 She was married to Brian Fitch on Aug.
 16, 2008.
-She has a daughter, Abby, and a son, William.
+She has a daughter, Abby, and two sons, William and Nicholas.